What Is Attendee Advocacy? The Complete Guide for Event Organizers

 - Track the results

 Attendir makes it easy to launch your first attendee advocacy program.
 Set up a campaign in minutes, customize your sharing cards, and let your attendees drive registrations.
-Try it free for 7 days.
+See how TEDAI Vienna and ViennaUP achieved real results with attendee advocacy, then try it free for 7 days.